 Withdrawal

-Withdrawal indicates that a student intends to stop attending all classes for the current term/semester.
-If a student wishes to drop all of their classes for a particular semester/term after the first day of classes, a student needs to formally withdraw from the semester by submitting the online withdrawal request in the MyUW Student Center.
-Failure to do so may result in a recording of Failure for all courses and a "may not continue" action.
-Any student may withdraw with permission and without grades being recorded at any time up to withdrawal deadline.
+Withdrawal indicates that a student intends to stop attending all classes for the current term.
+If a student wishes to drop all of their classes for a particular term after the first day of classes, a student needs to formally withdraw from the semester by submitting the online withdrawal request in the MyUW Student Center.
+Failure to do so may result in a recording of Failure for all courses and a probationary action.
+Any student may withdraw with permission and without grades being recorded at any time up to the withdrawal deadline.
 Students should refer to the enrollment dates and deadlines provided by the Office of the Registrar.
 The Office of the Registrar provides additional information regarding withdrawal, including impacts of withdrawal.

 Medical Withdrawal: For information on medical withdrawals, students should refer to the Medical Withdrawal policy.